horsaco27/littleTest/README.md

 # littleTest

-little projects por remember escentials and practice new concepts
+little projects to remember escentials and practice new concepts